claudiodelsole/CompetingRisks.jl/data/transplantation.md

 ## Multicenter Bone Marrow Transplantation Data

-Random subsample of 400 patients extracted from the bone marrow transplant registry of the European Blood and Marrow Transplant (EBMT) Group
+Random subsample of 400 patients extracted from the bone marrow transplant registry of the European Blood and Marrow Transplant (EBMT) Group.

 **Variables**